Overview

 Arthur's Seat hike

-Weather permitting, we will have the opportunity to climb Arthur's Seat for a spectacular view over the Firth of Forth.
+Weather permitting, hike Arthur’s Seat for panoramic views of Edinburgh and the Firth of Forth.

 Day 6